Ferks-FK/sm-plugin-lilac/README.md

 **Q: What are Angle-Cheats?**\
 A: Angle-Cheats is when a player's view angles are set beyond the limits of the game.\
 This is often done to create a desync between their model and hitbox, making it harder to shoot them.\
-It can also be done to execute some other exploits; like in TF2 with Duckspeed.
+It can also be done to execute some other exploits.

 Note: Lilac currently does not check for yaw, so some desyncs are still possible and not detected.